nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/load-balancers-architecture.md

 If the UI layer you use is stateful, you have to use stateful load balancing for session affinity.

-To enable automatic unhealthy instance eviction on your balancer, you may require an health check.
+To enable automatic unhealthy instance eviction on your balancer, you may require a health check.
 The following ensures Nuxeo runtime is initialized and up: `HTTP:200:/nuxeo/running_status?info=reload`.

 #### Troubleshooting Session Affinity Problems